AdobeDocs/indesign-api-docs/README.md

 Currently, the following storage types are supported to reference your assets from:
 - AWS S3: By using a presigned GET/PUT/POST URL
 - Dropbox: Generate temporary upload/download links using https://dropbox.github.io/dropbox-api-v2-explorer/
+- Azure: By using Shared Access Signature (SAS) in Azure Storage, for GET/PUT/POST operations.

 ### Links & Working directory
 Links is one of the most important features of InDesign.
 You can place and link content within the same document or even across different documents.
 This also helps in keeping the assets and the document decoupled.
 Links can be corresponding to texts, graphics etc.